stephenhouser/node-red-contrib-flexradio/NOTES.md

     - push RadioConnection down into sub-object, keep Radio Object top-level RadioConnection - maintain TCP and UDP data, send/receive-to-callback, parsing?
         Radio uses RadioConnection, parsing?, manage meters, streams, clients...
-        May make it more usable as stand-alone instead of NodeRed specific.
+        May make it more usable as stand-alone instead of Node-RED specific.

     - create members and maintain in Radio
     	//scus